- The Washington Times - Friday, October 10, 2025

 Advertisement

-Mr. Trump relented after 35 days, accepting the lower dollar figure from Congress but turning around and declaring an emergency, siphoning billions of dollars from existing Pentagon accounts instead.
+After 35 days, Mr. Trump relented and accepted the lower dollar figure from Congress.
+He then declared an emergency and siphoned billions of dollars from existing Pentagon accounts.

 By the time he left office in 2021, Congress had given him $4.5 billion, and he had cobbled together an additional $10.5 billion from the Defense Department and a Treasury forfeiture fund.

-It was enough to pay for 738 miles of wall construction, but just 458 miles of barrier were erected when Mr. Biden took over.
+It was enough to pay for 738 miles of wall construction.
+By the time Mr. Biden took over, only 458 miles of barrier had been erected.

 Advertisement

-The Government Accountability Office in 2021 reported that just 69 of the new miles had all of the components the Border Patrol had planned.
+In 2021, the Government Accountability Office reported that just 69 miles had all the components the Border Patrol had planned.

 “While the wall panels are typically the most costly part of border barrier construction, the full wall system remains incomplete,” the GAO said at the time.

-The CBP on Friday said its new plans call for backfilling technology along 550 miles of previously constructed fencing.
+CBP’s new plans will use backfilling technology along 550 miles of previously constructed fencing.

 Advertisement

-BCCG Joint Venture was the big winner with seven of those contracts, worth more than $3 billion.
+BCCG Joint Venture was the big winner with seven contracts worth more than $3 billion.

 Barnard Spencer Joint Venture won two contracts worth about $780 million.

-The final $574 million contract went to Fisher Sand & Gravel Co. for constructing eight miles of barrier, plus installing 63 miles of the technology and infrastructure add-ons in California.
+The final $574 million contract went to Fisher Sand & Gravel Co. to construct 8 miles of barrier and install 63 miles of technology and infrastructure add-ons in California.

-Fisher was a major player in wall-building in the first Trump administration, though it ran afoul of the feds when it worked to put up 3.5 miles of a privately funded barrier for We Build the Wall, which crowdsourced funding.
+Fisher was a major player in wall construction in the first Trump administration, though it ran afoul of the government when it worked to put up 3½ miles of a privately funded barrier for We Build the Wall, which crowdsourced funding.
 Federal inspectors said the private wall was so poorly designed that it was unstable and quickly showed erosion.

-Fisher reached a settlement with the Justice Department in 2022, agreeing to repairs for 15 years.
+In a settlement with the Justice Department in 2022, Fisher agreed to repairs for 15 years.

 Several executives from We Build the Wall were convicted of federal charges.